 - Updates in real-time, meaning you get an up-to-the minute look at performance

 - Combines data from different channels in one place

 - Creates visualizations – such as charts, graphs and maps – that show your data visually

-- Track your social media history to help showcase your performance growth
+- Tracks your social media history to help showcase your performance growth

-For social media managers or social media agencies this allows you to combine data from different channels into one place.
-No more logging in to your Facebook, Twitter, LinkedIn and Instagram channels separately.
-All you need to do is look at your report and – boom – you’re up-to-date on how your campaigns are performing.
+For social media managers or social media agencies this allows you to combine data from different platforms into one place.
+No more time spent working extra hours logging in to your Facebook, Twitter, LinkedIn and Instagram channels separately to read their multiple analytics stats.
+All you need to do is look at your report and – boom – you’re up-to-date on how all your campaigns are performing.

 Trusted by over 50,000 data-driven leaders and their teams